 Each student is assigned a faculty advisor who assists in all aspects of daily life.
 Advisors act as an informal counselor to students and attend to students’ academic needs.
 Advisors assist in developing an academic program that bests suits the individual needs of each student.
 For first-year boarding students, advisors are typically the faculty resident or associate on their corridor.
 First-year day students are usually assigned one of their classroom teachers as an advisor.
 After the first year, students may request to change advisors or keep their present advisor.

-The Academic Affairs Office, through the Director of Academic Support and the Assistant Director of Academic Support, works with students when additional academic support is warranted.
-The Director and Assistant Director can offer individual meetings to improve time management/study skills as well as writing support.
+The Academic Affairs Office, through the Director of Academic Support, works with students when additional academic support is warranted.
+The Director can offer individual meetings to improve time management/study skills as well as writing support.
 Occasionally students may utilize approved independent tutors.
 Independent tutors who work with students on campus must be vetted by the Academic Affairs Office and meetings are held in the Boyden Library.
 Contact the Director of Academic Support, Mrs. Sheryl Koyama for a list of approved tutors.

 Garonzik study hall is a distraction free environment in which to study.
 Study hall runs 7:45–9:35 Monday–Thursday evenings.
 9th and 10th graders need to set a schedule of nights they would like to attend and communicate that schedule to their faculty residents and the study hall proctors.
 11th and 12th graders may attend as drop-ins, but they should come for the entire time block in order to minimize distracting traffic in and out of the study hall.
 Students should leave their phones in their rooms or place them on the table at the front of the study hall.
 Computer use is solely for academic work during this time.
 For any questions about study hall, please contact the Director of Academic Support, Mrs. Sheryl Koyama.